Smart time tracking tools for high-performing us freelancers

 You can refine later.

 No judgment.
 No optimization.
 Just data.
-Turn the timer on when you work and off when you stop.
+Therefore, turn the timer on when you work and off when you stop.

 Look at: